Sample Property Intelligence Snapshot

 | Units | Two long term rental units |

-| Location | Nanaimo, British Columbia |
+| Location | Vancouver, British Columbia |

-| Owner goal | Reduce risk, improve tenant comfort, and preserve long term value |
+| Owner goal | Reduce risk, improve tenant comfort, preserve long term value, and avoid missed upgrade opportunities |

 | Evidence uploaded | Inspection PDF, insurance letter, walkthrough photos, tenant notes |